smartbuf/smartbuf-springcloud/README.md

 # `smartbuf-springcloud` Introduce

-This plugins wraps `packet` mode of [`smartbuf`](https://github.com/smartbuf/smartbuf-java), and exposes an `HTTP` message converter named `application/x-smartbuf` to `spring` container via the custom `SmartbufMessageConverter`.
+This plugin wraps `packet` mode of [`smartbuf`](https://github.com/smartbuf/smartbuf-java), and exposes an `HTTP` message converter named `application/x-smartbuf` to `spring` via the custom `SmartbufMessageConverter`.

-This new `application/x-smartbuf` could provide better performance than `protobuf` during data trasfer of complex object.
+This new `application/x-smartbuf` could provide better performance during data trasfer of complex object.

 # `application/x-smartbuf` Codec

-This plugins declares an `Auto-Configuration` named `SmartbufAutoConfiguration` in `META-INFO/spring.factories`.
+This plugin declares an `Auto-Configuration` named `SmartbufAutoConfiguration` in `META-INFO/spring.factories`.

 `spring-boot` will scan and register it during initializing, it's fully automatic, no additional configuration is required.
 For more infomation, please refer to [SpringBoot Doc](https://docs.spring.io/autorepo/docs/spring-boot/2.0.0.M3/reference/html/boot-features-developing-auto-configuration.html)。